nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Audit

+#### Batch Retry {{since '10.2'}}

+AuditLogWriter uses a computation with a batching and retry mechanism that allows to tolerate up to 2 minutes of unvailability of the audit backend.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25341](https://jira.nuxeo.com/browse/NXP-25341).

 #### STARTSWITH Operator Available for All Audit Backend (SQL, MongoDB and Elasticsearch){{since '10.1'}}

 Following introduction of `AuditBackend#queryLogs(AuditQueryBuilder)`, we now have an easy way to query audit.
 We introduced in 10.1 the STARTSWITH operator, we could use it as below: